Chicago Wrongful Death Attorney

 Representing Grieving Families Throughout Illinois

-If you lost a loved one in a serious accident, the first step toward a successful case is requesting the advice and assistance of an experienced Chicago wrongful death lawyer.
-At Power Rogers & Smith, L.L.P., our legal team understands the nuances of challenging wrongful death cases and is prepared to advocate for your rights with strength and confidence.
-Our main objective is to give our clients the representation and counsel that they deserve after a devastating loss.
+If you lost a loved one in a serious accident, the first step toward recovering compensation is requesting the advice and assistance of a Chicago wrongful death lawyer.
+At Power Rogers, our legal team understands the nuances of challenging wrongful death cases and is prepared to advocate for your rights with strength and confidence.
+Our main objective is to give our clients the representation and counsel they deserve after a devastating loss.
+Contact our firm to learn more about your options in a free and confidential consultation.

 Call (312) 313-0202 today to speak with a compassionate member of our firm about your wrongful death case.